The Peep Tempel: 2014–2017: Tales & Joy

 In 2014 the band recorded their second studio album Tales, which was released through Wing Sing in October 2014.
 Tales was shortlisted for the 2014 Australian Music Prize and nominated in the category of Best Independent Hard Rock, Heavy or Punk Album at the AIR Awards of 2015.

 "Carol," a song featured on Tales, was shortlisted for the 2014 Song of the Year APRA Awards (Australia) and nominated in the category of Best Song at the Music Victoria Awards of 2015.

 In 2016, The Peep Tempel recorded their third album Joy at Sing Sing Studios with Anna Laverty.
 The album was released 14 October 2016.
 The band played their final shows in 2017 before entering an indefinite hiatus.

+2017-2023: Other projects

 Since the band's hiatus, Carter and Rayner have formed a new band, Shepparton Airplane.
 Scott, meanwhile, released his debut solo album Niscitam in October 2020.

+2024- present: Comeback

+In February 2024, Peep Tempel reformed to headline OK Motels, a festival in the Victorian town of Charlton.